7 Easy Ways To JumpStart Your New Running Goals

 - Believe in Yourself: This is a tough one because believing in yourself is such a personal task.
 When you look to go past your limits, it’s easy to get discouraged and think that you can NEVER achieve that pace or distance.
 I felt that way more than once during my first round of marathon training.
 The key is getting out and hitting the pavement, put some confidence in your back pocket and attempt that distance or pace with everything you’ve got!

 - Push a (Little) Harder: At some point things are going to become a bit easier for you.
 This is where you need to kick it up a notch.
 Since growth is only found outside of your comfort zone, you have to be constantly diligent about working harder and getting better.
+That could mean running faster for 30 second intervals, or simply running longer distances.

 - Listen to your body: When you get in a good running groove it is SO hard to break.
 The stars align and you find yourself looking forward to every run.
 However, you start to feel a tweak here and there.
 Or you have had a lingering sickness and maybe you didn’t skip your run to get better.
 You always should listen to your body, the signs could be small and minor to very loud and painful.
 ALWAYS take the time to address the issue whether its with rest, or the doctor.
+The problem could easily spiral and leave you sidelined for months!

 - Have FUN: I know this sounds super simple and obvious but when I started running I took everything so incredibly serious!
 I was devastated when a training run wouldn’t be up to my standards, or super discouraged if it was scheduled to rain on race day–now I know that there will be good days and bad.
 The weather will never always be perfect but some days, more often than not–it will be.
 I will not set a personal record at every race but I will smile, give high fives and sometimes even dance in the streets.